k3s-io/docs/docs/upgrades/automated.md

 ### Configure plans
-It is recommended you create at least two plans: a plan for upgrading server (master) nodes and a plan for upgrading agent (worker) nodes.
+It is recommended you create at least two plans: a plan for upgrading server (control-plane) nodes and a plan for upgrading agent nodes.
 You can create additional plans as needed to control the rollout of the upgrade across nodes.
 Once the plans are created, the controller will pick them up and begin to upgrade your cluster.

 The following two example plans will upgrade your cluster to K3s v1.24.6+k3s1: